 AthenaHQ ($295/mo)

 Ecommerce fit: The Shopify integration is a genuine differentiator at this price point.
-AthenaHQ can pull product data from your Shopify store and analyze how AI search engines treat your product pages and categories.
-ACE citation prediction tells you which content changes will improve your citation rate before you make them, which is valuable when optimizing across dozens of product categories.
-Nine AI search engines on self-serve means broad monitoring without an enterprise contract.
+AthenaHQ can pull product data from your Shopify store, analyze how AI search engines treat your product pages, and now draft and publish content back to the store, with GA4/GSC revenue attribution tying citations to sales.
+Nine models on self-serve means broad monitoring without an enterprise contract.

-Best ecommerce use case: Shopify brands with existing content teams that want predictive intelligence on which product pages and categories to optimize first.
+Best ecommerce use case: Shopify brands that want on-platform content publishing plus revenue attribution and, at Enterprise, predictive intelligence on which product pages to optimize first.

 Otterly ($29-489/mo)

-Otterly tracks 4 base AI search engines with 2 add-ons and has 10,000+ users.
-As of May 2026, every tier gets the full monitoring toolkit with no feature gating.
+Otterly tracks 4 base AI search engines, with 3 more available as paid add-ons (Gemini, AI Mode, Claude) for up to 7 total, and has 10,000+ users.
+As of July 2026, every tier gets the full monitoring toolkit with no feature gating.
 The only difference between plans is query volume (15 on Lite, 100 on Standard, 400 on Premium).

 Ecommerce fit: At $29/mo, Otterly is the lowest-risk way for an ecommerce brand to test whether AI search visibility matters for their product categories before investing in execution.
 Set up monitoring for your top 15 product categories on the Lite plan, see which ones AI search engines already recommend competitors for, and use that data to decide where to invest.
 No feature gating means even the $29 plan shows you the same monitoring data as Premium.